HTTPArchive/httparchive.org/docs/reports.md

         Required string.
 Human-readable units of measurement.
 Common examples: "ms", "KB", "Requests".
 Used to label the chart axis and in chart tooltips.

+      - **singular**

+        Optional string.
+Human-readable units of measurement when the value is equal to 1.
+Common examples: "second", "Request", "library".
+Used to label the chart axis and in chart tooltips.

       - **description**

         Optional string.
 Human-readable explanation of what the metric is measuring and how to interpret the results.